atierian/manifestation/README.md

 Using the flag `--dump` with dump the entire `Manifest` object into your console, providing a lot of detail.

 You might be asking why the hell the entirety of swift-package-manager is included in this repo.
-SPM pins its dependency on Swift Argument Parser to a version previous to argument parser's additional of `AsyncParsableCommand`.
+SPM pins its dependency on Swift Argument Parser to a version previous to argument parser's addition of `AsyncParsableCommand`.
 Since I was too lazy to use `CommandLine` APIs to make this, I just pulled in swift-package-manager locally, changed it to depend on the `main` branch of Swift Argument Parser, and it worked 🤷.